sharekey/meteor-vite/.changeset/tall-avocados-talk.md

 "vite-bundler": minor
 ---

-- Use temporary file in `meteor-vite` npm package to feed Vite bundle into Meteor for production.
+Use temporary file in `meteor-vite` npm package to feed Vite bundle into Meteor for production.
   - Run build cleanup before creating a new Vite bundle.
+  - Default Meteor stub validator to warnOnly when running in production mode.
+  - Add SolidJS example app

 Fixes #34
 Fixes Akryum/meteor-vite#33